joelparkerhenderson/strategic-balanced-scorecard/README.md

 Imagine a Strategic Destination Statement:

-  * Describe what the organisation is likely to look like at an agreed future date.
+  * Describe what your organization and/or project will look like, at an agreed future date, such as one year from now.

   * In many cases this builds on existing plans, documents, vision statements, mission statements, and team knowledge.

   * In practice it is rare to find a pre-existing document that offers the necessary destination clarity and certainty.

-  * Consider the organization's strategic themes, competitive advantages, and major initiatives.
+  * Consider the organization's and/or project's strategic themes, competitive advantages, and major initiatives.

 ## Improve the destination statement

 Improve the destination statement by describing it via four perspectives.

-1. Financial

-  * Examples: sales, income, earnings, profit, margins, economic value, shareholder returns, stewardship, dividends, etc.
+  * Financial perspective.
+Examples: sales, income, earnings, profit, margins, economic value, shareholder returns, stewardship, dividends, etc.

-2. External

-  * Examples: how we wish to be perceived by customers, partners, vendors, regulators, job seekers, the general public, etc.
+  * External perspective.
+Examples: how we wish to be perceived by customers, partners, vendors, regulators, job seekers, the general public, etc.

-3. Internal

-  * Examples: company processes, business practices, cycle time, company rules and regulations, productivity, efficiency, throughput, etc.
+  * Internal perspective.
+Examples: company processes, business practices, cycle time, company rules and regulations, productivity, efficiency, throughput, etc.

-4. Learning

-  * Examples: what needs to happen for all of the above to be sustained and developed in terms of growth, people, processes, products, perceptions, controls, governance, etc.
+  * Learning perspective.
+Examples: what needs to happen for all of the above to be sustained and developed in terms of growth, governance, people, processes, practices, products, promotions, perceptions, etc.

 ## Plan your Objectives and Key Results (OKRs)